The django CMS permissions system is flexible, granular and multi-layered.

 Menu visibility determines who’ll be able to see the page in navigation menus - everyone, or logged in or anonymous users only.

-View restrictions determine which groups and users will be able to see the page.
+View restrictions determine which groups and users will be able to see the page when it is published.
 Adding a view restriction will allow you to set this.
-Note that this doesn’t apply new restrictions to users who are also editors with appropriate permissions.
+Note that this doesn’t apply any restrictions to users who are also editors with appropriate permissions.

 Page permissions determine what editors can do to a page (or hierarchy of pages).
-They work just like the Pages global permissions described above, but don’t apply globally.
-They are added to global permissions - they don’t override them.
+They are described above in Page permission options.

 For a simple site with only a few users you may not need to be concerned about this, but with thousands of pages belonging to different departments and users with greatly differing levels of authority and expertise, it is important to understand who is able to do what on your site.